We get it – there's something fun about rolling up your sleeves and getting a job done yourself.

 From issues with reliability to a system that doesn’t embrace the full benefits of automation, many DIY ETL attempts are significantly more costly (especially in the long-run).

-So, for those looking to cut costs AND build a solution that solves for 100 percent of their needs, it’s worth exploring a tool like CloverDX.
+So, for those looking to cut costs, save time on maintenance, AND build a solution that delivers a solid foundation for the future, it’s worth exploring a tool like CloverDX.

 If you're wondering whether you should ditch your homegrown ETL, take a look at our webinar where we discuss how to tell when it's time to move on to a more mature platform, and the benefits and challenges it brings: It's time to ditch your homegrown ETL.
 It doesn't have to hurt.